Frequently Asked Questions

 What are the utensils made of?

-We make our products out of simple, wholesome ingredients - wheat flour, soy flour, corn flour, and water.
+We make our products out of simple, wholesome ingredients - rice flour, soy flour, tapioca starch, water and other natural food ingredients.

 Who are we?

-TwentyFifty was founded by a bioengineering graduate from the University of California San Diego who developed a patent-pending air flow molding technology to compress natural grain flours.
-The resulting strong yet pliable material is perfectly suited to grabbing and holding food.
+TwentyFifty was founded by a bioengineering graduate from the University of California San Diego who developed a patent-pending molding technology to compress natural grain flours.
+The resulting strong yet pliable material is perfectly suited to grabbing and holding food and resisting hot water.
+The entire TwentyFifty team comprises individuals who are passionate about making a difference in the problem of plastic waste.

 Where are the utensils made?

-In our newly built facility in San Diego, California, USA.
-We use a custom, automated baking process to create quantities of utensils ready to ship to conscious consumers, natural grocery stores, zero-waste events, and food service establishments that care about reducing plastic waste in our world.
+In our newly-built facility in China, where we use a custom injection-molding process to create quantities of utensils ready to ship to consumers, retail stores, restaurants and food service distributors who care about reducing plastic waste in our world.
+Our new plant produces 10,000 pieces per hour, allowing us to scale up and be cost-competitive with bioplastic utensils, which is critical to achieving our goal of taking plastic #offthetable.

 Allergens and Certifications

-Our products currently are NOT gluten-free, since they contain natural wheat flour.
-Rest easy that all of our grain flours are sourced from the most reputable sources in the natural foods industry.
-We have developed gluten-free and non-GMO formulas that we plan to offer in the very near future.
+All TwentyFifty products are gluten-free, since they contain no wheat.
+Rest assured that all of our grain flours are sourced from the most reputable sources in the natural foods industry.
 All TwentyFifty products are focused on our primary goal of minimizing plastic waste.

 100% Backyard Compostable

 No other utensil can match TwentyFifty's 100% backyard compostability.
-We have received testimonials and studies from non-profit organizations that have tested our products and shown them to backyard compost in under ten (10) days, which is exactly what you would expect of a plant-based product.
+We have received testimonials and studies from non-profit organizations that have tested our products and shown them to backyard compost within fourteen (14) days, which is exactly what you would expect of a plant-based product.
 No surprises there!

 Eat Your Fork?